adrwxyz/classic.adrw.xyz/_posts/2015-06-12-leisure-reading-part-1.md

 P.S.
 As with most things, the sequel isn't as good as the original but the Rosie Effect is still worth the read.

 <h3>Related books I enjoyed:</h3>
-- <strong><a href="http://craphound.com/littlebrother/download/" target="_blank">Little Brother - Cory Doctorow (Free download!)</a>:</strong> It was just as exciting to read now as it was when I first read it in grade 9.
+- <strong>Little Brother - Cory Doctorow (<a href="http://craphound.com/littlebrother/download/" target="_blank">Free download</a>):</strong> It was just as exciting to read now as it was when I first read it in grade 9.
 For anybody who's been reading about Edward Snowden and the disintegrating state of privacy in society, this fiction set in the near future seems closer to reality with each passing year.
 Looking forward to an encryption key swap with all of you soon!

 <h2>The Autobiography of Malcolm X - Malcolm X & Alex Haley</h2>
 ![](/assets/article_images/2015-06-12-leisure-reading-part-1/Autobiography-Of-Malcolm-X-The.jpg)